 Here is a link to a slidecast of my presentation at the Networked Learning conference this week.
 Apologies the syncing didn’t work very well for some reason slideshare was playing up and I couldn’t move the bars for each slide, it kepts going back to default!
 Might try again later.

-I was supposed to be doing a keynote at the ALDinHE conference in Leeds last week, but stupidly managed to double book myself.
+I was supposed to be doing a keynote at the ALDinHE conference in Leeds last week, and but stupidly managed to double book myself.
 Luckily they got Helen Beetham as a replacement.
 By way of apology I have created a slidecast of the talk that I would have given.
 There is also an article to accompany the talk in the ALDinHE journal.

 I am doing a seminar at Plymouth University on the 18th April.
 I thought it might be fun to adopt a crowdsourcing approach to gathering material for the event.
 I would of course acknowledge all contributions.
 Don’t know how this will work but thought it might be fun as an experiment.
 The topic is digital liteacies and creativity.
 So….
 Contributions here please!

 Terry Anderson and Jon Dron gave an excellent and highly entertaining keynote at the Networked Learning conference this week.
 They focused on their concept of the four generations of Distance Education pedagogies.
 They describe this work in more detail in a special issue of IRRODL on connectivism.
 Here are my notes from the session.